Hi, I'm Tony Chavira

 My clients can expect a warm, honest, and completely open space of healing, with therapy centered on utterly limitless understanding and compassion.

-As a therapist and ally, my role is to comfort and strengthen individuals, couples, and communities as you find stable ground, work through real difficulties, find lasting support in the world, and ultimately grow in ways that may not have seemed possible before.
-I’ve helped children to process hard transitions, families, and individuals navigating psychotic conditions, those recovering from addiction, anxiety, trauma, and depression, and also those who just feel lost in the world, unsure how to move forward.
-Together we’ll sit in healing, to think and feel and sense our way through, to process what is yours and let go of what is oppression imposed by society, to commune with our ecology and build capacity for a better future.
-I am your therapist, but also your advocate, and I believe firmly that by healing together, we heal the world around us.
+As a therapist and ally, my role is to comfort and strengthen your intimate relationship as you find stable ground, work through real difficulties, build lasting support between one another, and ultimately grow in ways that may not have seemed possible before.
+I’ve helped couples to process hard transitions, navigate painful life conditions, recover from addiction, anxiety, trauma, and depression… and also just overcome feeling lost and disconnected, unsure how to move forward.
+Together we’ll sit in healing and understanding.
+We’ll think and feel and sense our way through.
+We’ll process your strengths and values together.
+And we’ll let go of what is oppression or expectations imposed by society, building even greater capacity for a loving future.
+I am your relationship therapist, but also your advocate, and I believe firmly that by healing together, we heal the world around us.

 Always feel welcome to reach out, at any time, to schedule a session.
 I’m here for you.